 - When it's ready, place a towel between the gel pack and bare skin to avoid burning the skin.

-Another way to apply ice to the back is by freezing water in a cup, and then asking someone to rub on the area of your back that is affected to reduce inflammation.
+Another way to apply ice to your painful back is by freezing water in a Styrofoam cup, and then asking someone to rub on the area of your back that is affected to reduce inflammation.

 Homemade moist heat packs

-Electric heating pads bring a dry heat, which some people find to be less comforting than moist heat.
-Moist heat packs are less dehydrating to the skin, and they allow heat to absorb better into the skin and relieve pain faster.
+Moist heat packs are less dehydrating to the skin than dry heat, and they allow heat to absorb better into the skin and may relieve pain faster.